Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Events.md

 Any event needing data longer than 7 bytes, the data should be stored in another file and accessed by index.

-!!! note "`EventType` 0xF0 - 0xFF are 2 byte codes."

-    This allows extending the total number of opcodes to 4336.

 ## An Example

 Let's consider a sequence of events to illustrate how padding and reading work in this system.